ngscheurich/boxcar/README.md

 * Install application dependencies
 * Create your database
-* Install Spina CMS through an interactive prompt
+* Install Spina CMS via an interactive prompt

 You’ll want to select the `boxcar` theme during the Spina install (this should be the default choice).
 You can modify or replace this theme later.